d-uzlov/k8s-homelab/network/ubiquiti/readme.md

 # L3 adoption

-When unify controller is not in the same L2 network, devices will not be able to find it automatically.
+When unifi controller is not in the same L2 network, devices will not be able to find it automatically.

-You can set up local DNS to point `unify` address to address of the controller.
+You can set up local DNS to point `unifi` address to address of the controller.

-You can also set up `Settings > System > Advanced > Inform Host` in the controller settings to change advertised address, in case you don't want to use `unify`.
+You can also set up `Settings > System > Advanced > Inform Host` in the controller settings to change advertised address, in case you don't want to use `unifi`.
-However, if you connect a new device, or reset current device settings, the device will not know the new address until it is connected, which means you will still need to use `unify` address for initial connection.
+However, if you connect a new device, or reset current device settings, the device will not know the new address until it is connected, which means you will still need to use `unifi` address for initial connection.

 References:
 - https://help.ui.com/hc/en-us/articles/204909754-UniFi-Device-Adoption-Methods-for-Remote-UniFi-Controllers